-Tree stands are a necessity for hunters to get an elevated view of their prey.
+For hunters to get an elevated position, tree stands are necessary to better view their prey.
 However, the safety risks associated with tree stands are numerous and varied.
-Besides the risk of falling, there's also the chance that one could come loose from a tree and collapse.
+Besides the serious risk of falling, there's also the chance that a stand could break away and collapse.

 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates for hunters injured in an accident involving a hunting stand manufacturing defect.